Why plan a Connecticut winter vacation?

 - Sea lions

-- And the only beluga whales in New England
+- The only beluga whales in New England

 - Ice carving